cdap-guides/cdap-workflow-guide/README.rst

   160

-You have now seen how to write a Workflow program to connect different MapReduce programs and run them in parallel based on a condition.
+You have now seen how to write a Workflow to connect different MapReduce programs and run them in parallel based on a condition.

 Related Topics